-The NVIT BlueprintSM Conservative Fund ("Conservative Fund") seeks a high level of total return consistent with a conservative level of risk as compared to other BlueprintSM Funds.
+The NVIT Investor Destinations Managed Growth & Income Fund ("Investor Destinations Managed Growth & Income Fund") seeks a high level of total return through investment in both equity and fixed-income securities, consistent with preservation of capital.

-These investment objectives may be changed by the Nationwide Variable Insurance Trust's Board of Trustees (the "Trust" and "Board of Trustees," respectively) without shareholder approval upon 60 days' written notice to shareholders.
+These investment objectives may be changed without shareholder approval by the Nationwide Variable Insurance Trust's Board of Trustees (the "Trust" and "Board of Trustees," respectively) upon 60 days' written notice to shareholders.